This easy apple cranberry crisp features fresh tart cranberries, sweet apples and a delicious brown sugar oatmeal crumble topping.

 Instructions

-1. Preheat the oven to 350˚F (177˚C) and spray an approximately 9×13-inch baking dish* with non-stick spray.
-Melt the plant-based butter in the microwave or on the stove and set aside to cool.
+1. Prepare for Baking: Preheat the oven to 350˚F (177˚C) and spray an approximately 9×13-inch baking dish* with non-stick spray.
+Melt the vegan butter in the microwave or on the stove and set aside to cool.

-2. Make the filling by combining the apples, cranberries, ⅓ cup brown sugar, oat flour, lemon juice, vanilla extract, and 1 tsp cinnamon in a large bowl.
+2. Mix Cranberry-Apple Filling: Make the fruit filling by combining the apples, cranberries, ⅓ cup brown sugar, oat flour, lemon juice, vanilla extract, and 1 tsp cinnamon in a large bowl.
 Mix until the apples and cranberries are evenly coated.
 Spread the mixture in the prepared baking dish.

-3. Make the crisp by mixing the rolled oats, oat flour, ⅓ cup brown sugar, ½ tsp cinnamon, nutmeg, and salt in a medium bowl until well combined.
+3. Mix Dry Ingredients: Make the crisp topping by mixing the rolled oats, oat flour, ⅓ cup brown sugar, ½ tsp cinnamon, nutmeg, and salt in a medium bowl until well combined.
 Pour in the melted plant-based butter and mix until everything is evenly coated.
 Use a spoon to evenly distribute the mixture over the fruit in the baking dish.

 Notes